musselwhizzle/Focus-Points/README.md

 1. Download the _**source code.zip**_ file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest).
 2. Move this folder to where you'd normally kept your Lightroom plugins.<br>Hint: if you don't know this folder, the Plugin Manager will show you (see next step)
 3. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder

-4. Once installed, select one or more photos and invoke the plugin via
+Once installed, select one or more photos and invoke the plugin via
-Library -> Plug-in Extras -> Focus Point, or
+* Library -> Plug-in Extras -> Show Focus Point, or
-File -> Plug-in Extras -> Focus Point
+* File -> Plug-in Extras -> Show Focus Point

 <img src="screens/plugin_extra.png" alt="Screenshot" style="width: 200px;"/>